ministiy/Habit-Based-Lego-Robot/WirelessSetup.md

     eduroam              wifi_74da38c7a306_656475726f616d_managed_ieee8021x
     sc-amar213-291105    wifi_74da38c7a306_73632d616d61723231332d323931313035_managed_psk

-9. Quit the ConnMan interface with the **quit** command, then execute _**cd /var/lib/connman**_ to navigate to the ConnMan folder.
+10. Quit the ConnMan interface with the **quit** command, then execute _**cd /var/lib/connman**_ to navigate to the ConnMan folder.
-10. We want to make a .config file in the ConnMan folder.
+11. We want to make a .config file in the ConnMan folder.
 It is recommended to call the file the name of the network you want to connect to.
 For example, a UoA-WiFi.config file would be created to connect to the UoA-WiFi network.
-11. Edit the file using an inbuilt text editor like nano or vim.
+12. Edit the file using an inbuilt text editor like nano or vim.
 We want to follow a format specified [here](http://www.erdahl.io/2016/05/connecting-to-ieee8021x-network-with.html).
 An example I used for UoA-WiFi.config is:

 [service_UoA-WiFi]
-Type=wifi
-Name=UoA-WiFi
+Type=wifiName=UoA-WiFi
 EAP=peap
 Phase2=MSCHAPV2
 Identity=*my UPI ie. abcd123*